ehaughee/Gist-OSX-Widget/README.md

 ### Anonymous gist Usage
 * Copy some text
-* Select your syntax from the "Lang" dropdown if you wish
+* Select your syntax from the "Lang" dropdown (optional, defaults to .txt)
-* On the widget (in your dashboard) click Create Gist
+* On the widget (in your dashboard) click "Create Gist"
 * Wait until you see "Link in clipboard"
 * Paste the link

 ### Authenticated gist Usage
 * Copy some text
-* On the widget, click the i in the bottom right hand corner
+* On the widget, click the *i* in the bottom right hand corner
 * On the back of the widget, type in your username and password then click login
 * Wait for the status text to say "Success"
 * Click done